-NOTE H - Stock Based Compensation
+NOTE J - Stock Based Compensation

 In August 2013, the Company adopted the 2013 Equity Compensation Plan (the "Plan"), which provides for the granting of incentive stock options, nonqualified stock options, restricted stock units, performance units, and stock purchase rights.
 Options under the Plan may be granted at prices not less than 100% of the fair value of the shares on the date of grant as determined by the Board Committee.
 The Board Committee determines the period over which the options become exercisable subject to certain restrictions as defined in the Plan, with the current outstanding options generally vesting over three years.
 The term of the options is no longer than ten years.
-The Company currently has 11,828,912 shares of common stock for issuance under the plan.
+As of December 31, 2017 the Company had 14,155,292 shares of common stock for issuance under the plan.